George Square

 Tourist Information

-The square is surrounded on all sides by some of the finest examples of Victorian architecture in Britain, but it’s the enormous City Chambers building that will first catch your eye as it totally dominates the space.
+The square is surrounded on all sides by some of the finest examples of Victorian architecture in Scotland, but it’s the enormous City Chambers that first catches your eye as it totally dominates the space.
 This enormous building was designed in the Italian Renaissance style and has to be one of the most extravagant buildings in Glasgow.

-The first time I visited I just poked my head inside before strolling back out thinking I’d get in trouble – it’s a working civic building after all – but I eventually noticed that you can join tours around the building at 10.30 am and 2.30 pm Monday to Friday, totally free of charge.
+The first time I visited, I just poked my head inside before strolling back out, thinking I’d get in trouble – it’s a working civic building after all – but I eventually noticed that you can join 45-minute tours around the building at 10.30 am and 2.30 pm Monday to Friday, at no cost.

 My advice is to get your ticket early as they only allow 25 people per tour but all you have to do is ask for a ticket from the reception desk 30 minutes beforehand (unfortunately they don’t let you pre-book them).

-If you look around the perimeter of the square you’ll see several other statues of Scotland’s great and good, including the two biggest on its western edge that represents Queen Victoria and Prince Albert riding on horseback.
+If you look around the perimeter of the square you’ll see several other statues of Scotland’s great and good, including the two biggest on its western edge which represent Queen Victoria and Prince Albert riding on horseback.

 Things to Do